security-force-monitor/sfm-research-handbook-old/en/datamodel/organizations.md

 ### Guidance on use

-We use this field to clarify the meaning of the date entered in `Date last cited`.
+We use this field to clarify the meaning of the date entered in `Organization: Date last cited`.
 One of the below values should be chosen:

 * `E` indicates the exact date this organization was disbanded, or ceases to exist.
 * `Y` indicates that we assume this organization continues to exist.
 * `N` indicates we do not assume that this organization continues to exist, but we do not have an exact end date.

-## Parent {#organization_organization_name}
+## Organization: Parent {#organization_parent_name}

 ### Description